Bross97/nextcloudServer/README.md

 * Bash

 ## Setup
-To run this script, passing USER, and run ROOT.
+To run this script, passing USER, and run as ROOT.

 ```
 sudo ./script-name-here.sh <USER>